3 Easy Ways to Search Engine Optimize Your Blog Posts

 It’s important to note that SEO is complex.
 There are many moving pieces and factors to having your content rank above others in the search results.
 From here, it would be easy to dive into content.
 After all Content is King.
 Or Content is Queen… And Technical SEO is the British Government as described by Chrissi Reimer.
 But I think most marketers have a pretty good handle on creating meaningful and valuable content.
 So I’m going to stick to what are three easy and often overlooked technical elements to enhance the SEO value of your blog posts.

 This is the most important on-page SEO element (behind overall content), yet it is often overlooked.
 You’re familiar with the phrase Never Judge a Book by its Cover.
 That phrase does not apply in the world of SEO.
 The page title or title tag is kinda like the cover of a book.
 It’s meant to be an accurate and concise description or the page’s content.

 In this case, concise does have an exact definition.
-Google provides 512-pixel display for page titles.
-This generally translates into 50-60 characters.
-The variance comes from the size of the letter, as initials like w, m, x, take up more space than I, l, t… You get the point.
+Previously, Google provided 512-pixel display for page titles, which generally translated into 50-60 characters.
+Recently, they've expanded the page title area to 571-pixels, or roughly 65-70 characters.
+The range in character limits comes from the size of the letter, as initials like w, m, x, take up more space than I, l, t… You get the point.

 What your page title should look like:

 Primary Keyword – Secondary Keyword | Brand Name

 Have a Simple URL